-Tax debt is a stressful thing to have, and you want to get it paid as soon as possible, and so does the IRS.
+Tax debt in Wilmington, DE is a stressful thing to have, and you want to get it paid as soon as possible, and so does the IRS.
 A Case representative assigned to your case will want to make sure that you are able to pay the tax debt.
 To make sure that you can pay your taxes, IRS wants you to submit Form 433A (which you might want to avoid) Collection Information Statement for Wage Earners and Self-Employed, which contain the following information;

 Account(s) with bank details where you keep your money.